301 vs 302 Redirects: What They Are & When To Use Them

 The .htaccess file is an important file that resides on any web hosting platform that uses Apache/LiteSpeed.

 If your website operates on Nginx or Windows/IIS, then this won’t apply to you.
+For Windows/IIS users, this 301 redirect guide might be a helpful resource.

 Depending on what your website does, your .htaccess file will look vastly different compared to other websites.